pushkarthakkar95/android-kt-newsapp/README.md

 # android-kt-newsapp
-Android application in Kotlin that uses News API to fetch latest news on the query input from user and display using CardView in a Recycler View
+Android application in Kotlin that uses News API to fetch latest news on the query input from user.
+Uses:
+  Retrofit 2
+  LiveData
+  ViewModel
+  Databinding (One-way)
+  CardView(Material Design recommended)
+  Recyclerview